Important info to know when troubleshooting

 There are times when users exhaust all their options and resort to resetting their BIOS in order to fix their computer.

-The BIOS can be corrupted because of an update gone bad or through malware.
-Learning how to reset the BIOS is important in the event that you’d need to troubleshoot your PC.
+The BIOS can become corrupted due to an update gone wrong or through malware.
+Learning how to reset the BIOS is an important step in troubleshooting your PC.

 What is BIOS?

 BIOS stands for Basic Input Output System.
-Every motherboard comes with BIOS.
-This software makes it possible for users to troubleshoot the computer.
+Every motherboard comes with a BIOS.
+This software makes it possible for users to control their computers at the hardware level before the operating system loads and to troubleshoot the computer.

-Usually, computer technicians go into the BIOS setup to make adjustments to change the boot order or configure the keyboard control.
+Usually, you’ll only need to enter the BIOS setup to make changes to the boot order or to configure device settings.
 It also provides a list of installed hardware like your hard drive, CPU, and RAM.

 What is UEFI?